 - Industry conferences

 - …perhaps even videos like this!

 Despite this frequency, many leaders still find it difficult to present in a way that connects with and influences an audience.
-Many more still list public speaking as their greatest fear and will do all that they can to avoid it.
+Many more still suffer from glossophobia and list public speaking as their greatest fear and will do all that they can to avoid it.

 Whilst there are no quick fixes or shortcuts, my DESIGN-DEVELOP-DELIVER framework can help you become a more persuasive public speaker and perhaps – dare I say it – even enjoy the experience!

 The best talks are those designed with the audience in mind, so firstly: you need to get clear on your ‘what, to whom, and why’ – the foundations of your talk: